wmde/fundraising-banners/docs/Features/DonationForms.md

   - Show additional checkbox on the form that asks whether the user needs a donation receipt.
   - This influences whether we offer the user to donate anonymously or not.
 - **used in (banner name):**
-  - TBD
+  - no longer used

-### Show Donation Receipt checkbox only below a certain amount threshold
+### ( Show Donation Receipt checkbox only below a certain amount threshold )
 - ( no longer used? )
 - **extends:**
   - `Show Donation Receipt checkbox`